Martin's Hundred: History

 Martin's Hundred was one of the subsidiary "particular" plantations of the joint-stock Virginia Company of London.
 It was owned by a group of investors known as The Society of Martin's Hundred, named for Richard Martin, recorder of the City of London, (not to be confused with his near-contemporary Richard Martin who was the father of Jamestown councilor John Martin).
 Sir John Wolstenholme was among its investors.
 William Harwood was governor of Martin's Hundred settlement.
-The administrative center of Martin's Hundred (hundred defined a subdivision of an English county) was Wolstenholme Towne, a fortified settlement of rough cabins.

 The Society of Martin's Hundred obtained a grant for 80,000 acres from its parent company in 1618.
 In October of that year, about 250 settlers departed for the plantation, arriving in Virginia about January or March, 1619.

 Like all of the land the English claimed along the river, the plantation's 21500 acre had been part of the domain of the Powhatans, an association of Native American Tidewater tribes formed at the end of the 16th century by the Indian Chief Powhatan.
 On March 22, 1622, the Powhatans rose to kill as many English as they could surprise in their homes and fields.
 From near modern Richmond to Newport News, the Powhatans burned and looted dwellings and desecrated corpses.
 Death counts vary, but about 400 English died.
 Martin's Hundred, the plantation hardest hit, lost more than 50, perhaps as many as 70.
-Wolstenholme Towne's death toll was not separated in the death rolls.

-The Indian Massacre of 1622 nearly accomplished its purpose.
-The English withdrew from their scattered settlements to the safety of Jamestown.
+The Indian massacre of 1622 nearly accomplished its purpose.
+The English withdrew from their scattered settlements to the safety of Jamestown for a time.

+Martin's Hundred was represented in the House of Burgesses from 1619 until 1634, when Virginia's counties were formed.

+Wolstenholme Towne

+The administrative center of Martin's Hundred (hundred defined a subdivision of an English county) was Wolstenholme Towne, a fortified settlement of rough cabins.
+During the 1622 massacre, Wolstenholme Towne's death toll was not separated in the death rolls.
 Wolstenholme Towne was resettled a year or more later but abandoned sometime after 1645.

-Martin's Hundred was represented in the House of Burgesses from 1619 until 1634, when Virginia's counties were formed.

 Carter's Grove Plantation

 It may be that no trace of the town was apparent by the time planter Robert "King" Carter bought the land about 1709.
 It later became known as Carter's Grove Plantation and descended through multiple owners until 1964, when it was acquired by the Colonial Williamsburg Foundation, which operates the many restored colonial-period capital city attractions in Williamsburg.
-In 1970 Ivor Hume, Director, Department of Archaeology for The Colonial Williamsburg Foundation, started excavating and found 23 grave sites dating from the second quarter of the 17th century.
+In 1970 Ivor Noël Hume, Director, Department of Archaeology for The Colonial Williamsburg Foundation, started excavating and found 23 grave sites dating from the second quarter of the 17th century.

 In 2007, the Colonial Williamsburg Foundation sold Carter's Grove - with conservation easements designed to protect the house and most of the land – to Halsey Minor.
 After Minor's company filed for bankruptcy in 2011, the Colonial Williamsburg Foundation took over the needed repairs and then put the house on the market.
 There were no offers, and in the spring of 2014, the Foundation won the property at auction.